 While I was away in Byron Bay on retreat recently, I revisited my personal values.
-If you’ve never worked on your values, a great way to start is by creating a mind map.
+If you’ve never worked on your values, a fun way to define them is by creating a mind map.
 Grab a large sheet of paper and lots of coloured textas or pencils.
 Put on your favourite music and allow yourself plenty of uninterrupted time.
-You may even like to listen to a short guided meditation before you begin to put you in a relaxed and intuitive state of mind.
+You may like to listen to a guided meditation before you begin to make a connection with what really matters to you.

 What exactly are values?

-Note your top ten values on a piece of paper and on your mind map, write the word ‘Values’ in the centre of your page.
-Then create a branch for each of your individual values.
-As you complete this exercise, stay connected to your breath and your body – resist the urge to overthink your choices.
-It’s important to trust your instincts.
+Note your top ten values and on your mind map, write the word ‘Values’ in the centre of your page.
+Create a branch for each of your individual values.
+As you complete this exercise, try to resist the urge to overthink your choices and instead, simply trust your instincts.

-Add any other words that come into your mind
+Add any other words that come to mind

 Grouping your values